ospalh/anki-addons/pages/Swiss locale.md

 common.
 So, an area of a million square kilometers, that is just one megameter times one megameter, 1 Mm<sup>2</sup>.

-The “Swiss” part comes from the fact that i just personally like the Swiss way of writing large numbers with an apostrophe as thousands separator and have included this in the add-on.
+The <q>Swiss</q> part comes from the fact that i just personally like the Swiss way of writing large numbers with an apostrophe as thousands separator and have included this in the add-on.
 The Swiss formatting will only work on Linux systems.